nazufel/nazufel/README.md

 bring AI into your world — you give parts of your world to AI, in its own world.

-**Breaking it:** I'm taking the [AI Red Teamer](https://academy.hackthebox.com/path/preview/ai-red-teamer) path on Hack The Box and run security assessments against local OSS models — jailbreaking, prompt injection, and bypassing security controls — using:
+**Breaking it:** I'm taking the [AI Red Teamer](https://academy.hackthebox.com/path/preview/ai-red-teamer) path on Hack The Box and run security assessments against local OSS models like jailbreaking, prompt injection, and bypassing security controls using:

 - [Ollama](https://ollama.com/) — runs models locally
 - [Garak](https://github.com/NVIDIA/garak/) — vulnerability scanner for LLMs